Mac OS X Server 10.5 Leopard Essential Training

 In Mac OS X Server 10.5 Leopard Essential Training, instructor Sean Colins explains the three types of Leopard servers (Advanced, Workgroup, and Standard), and shows how to set up a server environment and configure each of the major services.
 The tutorial breaks down this complicated subject and focuses on the elements that are essential to getting up and running.
 This title is ideal for experienced administrators who want a primer of the changes in Mac OS X Server, or new server administrators looking for a complete and detailed walkthrough on how to set up a Mac OS X Server.

-Apple released Mac OS X Server Leopard 10.5 in late October of 2007.
-This was the fifth release of Mac OS X Server, and Apple made us wait longer for this release then they have any other release since they started releasing Mac OS X Server.
-This one however is really worth the wait.
-We finally get some new services that we've been asking for for a very long time.
-We got shared contacts, we got shared calendaring.
-We have the ability to be a centralized backup server.
+- [Voiceover] Apple released Mac OS 10 Server Leopard 10.5 in late October 2007, this was the fifth release of Mac OS 10 server and Apple made us wait longer for this release than they have any other release since they started releasing Mac OS 10 Server.
+This one however, is really worth the wait.
+We finally get some new services that we've been asking for, for a very long time.
+We got shared contacts, we got shared countering, we have the ability to be a centralized back-up server.
 We have the ability to run a wiki server.

-This title is not designed to be walked straight through.
-It does require some bouncing around, but that's because of the three different styles, or personalities, or types of servers here that we have available to us in Mac OS X Server.
-So to communicate what we've got here, we've got each of our servers with a different color background.
-I just want to take a little bit of time to explain to you which of these colors means what, so you know what you're looking at.
-So any time we're using the standard server, you're going to see this darkish blue background.
-Any time we are using the Work Group server you'll see a screen pop up that has this dark gray background.
+This title is not designed to be walked straight through, it does require some bouncing around but that's because of the three different styles or personalities or types of servers here that we have available to us in Mac OS 10 server.
+So to communicate what we've got here, we've got each of our server with a different color background, I just wanna take a little bit of time to explain to you which of these colors means what, so you know what you're looking at.
+So anytime we're using the Standard Server, you're going to see this darkish blue background.
+Anytime we're using the Workgroup Server, you will see a screen pop-up that has this dark gray background.

-Lastly, I hope that through these movies we assist you in not only learning how to use Mac OS X Server effectively, but also figuring out how to configure it quickly and easily, so you can get your Mac OS X Server up and running in the quickest amount of time possible, and to do so effectively.
+Lastly, I hope that through these movies, we assist you, in not only learning how to use Mac OS 10 Server effectively but also figuring out how to configure quickly and easily so you can get your Mac OS 10 Server up and running in the quickest amount of time possible and to do so effectively.
 Keep in mind throughout the title that there are no exercise files for this title.